Plasmodium falciparum Welch

 3. Resuspend pellet gently in remaining supernatant.

-4. Slowly add 5 volumes of glycerolyte medium to 3 volumes pellet dropwise via a syringe as follows:
+4. Slowly add 5 volumes of glycerolyte medium (see below) to 3 volumes pellet dropwise via a syringe as follows:

 A. Add the first volume of glycerolyte and allow the tube to stand for 5 mins. at room temperature.

 B. Add the remaining 4 volumes of glycerolyte and gently agitate.

 5. Aliquot mixture into Nunc screwtop freezing vials and store at 80oC overnight.